nogueiraantonio/dscpe-widget-property-editor/README.md

 - **HTML**
 - **Javascript**
 - **CSS**
+- HTTP, SSL and a good networking general knowledge

 Also, as we are lazy developers, we like to ease our lives using some good frameworks, & technologies.
 This template includes many of these and you won't get a chance to play around if you don't know :